Ga Tech shuts down No. 3 UConn 57-44 with Bueckers sidelined

 With both teams struggling to muster offense, the game was tied at halftime (28-28) and at the end of the third quarter (39-39).

-But Georgia Tech (7-2) pulled away in the fourth quarter before a raucous crowd of 4,578 — the sixth-largest in school history — to snap UConn’s 240-game winning streak against unranked opponents.
+But Georgia Tech (7-2) pulled away in the fourth quarter before a raucous crowd of 4,578 to snap UConn’s 240-game winning streak against unranked opponents.

+It also marked the first time since 2006 that UConn (5-2) has been held under 45 points in a game.

+“You’re always told that if you work work hard, play good defense, rebound the ball, you have a chance to win the game,” Auriemma said.
+“But it’s not going to win the game for you.
+You’ve still got to score.
+You still have to be organized.
+We’re disorganized.
+That’s the biggest thing I can tell you.
+We’re a disorganized group right now, from the coaching on down.”

-Lotta-Maj Lahtinen scored 15 points and Nerea Hermosa chipped in with 13 points for the Yellow Jackets.
+Lotta-Maj Lahtinen scored 15 points and Nerea Hermosa chipped in with 13 points to lead the Yellow Jackets, who played with plenty of inspiration after revealing that associate head coach Tasha Butts is being treated for advanced-stage breast cancer.

+The players were told of Butts’ illness last week.
+Since then, they’ve knocked off No. 21 Georgia 55-54, followed by one of the biggest wins in school history.

+“She’s a fighter,” Lahtinen said.
+“We play for her all the time.
+She’s a part of us, she’s a part of our team — a really, really big part.”

 UConn, averaging 74.5 points a game with Bueckers, missed its first nine shots of the final period, along with committing six turnovers.